Sign Up to Get "How To Pass CIMA Exam" free ebook

-CIMA has taken a totally different approach towards Case Studies (CS) as opposed to the Objective Tests (OT) papers.
-I assume you know the differences since you are reading this article, but just to cover everything, let me just quickly give you an overview of how the exam is structured and what does it consist of.
+CIMA has taken a totally different approach towards Case Studies (CS) as opposed to Objective Tests (OT) papers.
+I assume you know the differences since you are reading this article, but just to cover everything, let me just quickly give you an overview of how the exam is structured and what it consists of.

 The aim of the CIMA Management Case Study (MCS) is to apply the knowledge you have gathered across the whole management level.
-In OT tests you show what you know, here in CS you show how to apply what you know.
-CSs assess everything, that cannot be assessed via an OT exam.
-That’s why CIMA introduced the competencies, so they could check the application of your knowledge to the real life business case scenario.
+In OT tests, you demonstrate what you know, but here, in MCS, you show how to apply what you know.
+Case Studies assess everything that cannot be assessed via an OT exam.
+That’s why CIMA introduced the core activities, so they could check the application of your knowledge against a real-life business case scenario.

 It simulates what management accountants do in the workplace.

-Have a look what Steven Scullion, 8th in the world for Nov 2015 SCS, said about preparing your stay plan:
+Have a look at what Steven Scullion, 8th in the world for Nov 2015 SCS, said about preparing your study plan:

 “My goal was to ensure I split my time between the key elements needed to pass the exam, i.e. technical knowledge, knowing the case study and exam practise.
 With this in mind I drafted a study timetable immediately after booking onto my course, ensuring that I set aside adequate time in each of these areas.”

-Personally, I think it all depends on different factors such as when was the last time you took an exam, were you exempted from any of the management level OTs or perhaps this is the first CIMA exam you attempt (Gateway route).
+Personally, I think it all depends on different factors, such as when the last time you took an exam, were you exempted from any of the management level OTs?
+Or perhaps this is the first CIMA exam you attempted (Gateway route).

-Now that you know what ends to be covered, let’s figure out how to do that.
+Now that you know what needs to be covered, let’s figure out how to do it.

-The way I see that you have 3 options:
+The way I see it, you have 3 options:

 My suggestion is - don’t do it alone!

-A Case Study is a totally different type of exam and if you have sit OCS before, you know what I’m talking about.
+A Case Study is a totally different type of exam and if you have sat OCS before, you know what I’m talking about.

-Let’s compare it with starting a new job - you feel a bit lost, simple tasks take you ages to fulfill and still there is a big room for improvement.
+Let’s compare it with starting a new job - you feel a bit lost, simple tasks take you ages to fullfill and still there is big room for improvement.
 In these moments, haven’t you thought - “if only I could ask my boss how to do that” or “if only there was someone who could show me how to do it better and faster”?
-I know I had those questions.
-With years of experience, I've learnt that there is no point to reinvent the wheel, there are so many other things I could be doing.
+I know I myself had those questions.
+With years of experience, I've learnt that there is no point in reinventing the wheel, there are so many other things I could be doing.
 It is just more efficient to use someone else’s knowledge and experience to get your results faster.

-I believe that signing up with a proper tuition provider can cut your studying time at least in half.
+I believe that signing up with a proper tuition provider can cut your study time at least in half.
 Just think about it, that’s all I’m suggesting.
-I just don’t want you being frustrated and underprepared for your exam.
+I just don’t want you to be frustrated and underprepared for your exam.

 The 1st step was all about planning, realising what the Case Study is about, what is the magnitude of the work you need to put in and deciding on your study option.

-To sum it up - by now you should have chosen how you want to study (or with whom) and you made some kind of a realistic plan.
+To sum it up - by now you should have chosen how you want to study (or with whom) and you've made some kind of a realistic plan.

 If you have taken OT exams from the management level, then I hope you kept your notes since they are going to be useful now.
 Remember, no calculations will be necessary at this point, you just need to interpret the numbers you are given.
-So if you e.g. had issues with calculating WACC, but you understand why companies should be using that, you are more less fine.
+So if you (for e.g.) had issues with calculating WACC, but you understand why companies should be using it, you are more less fine.

 If you took the Gateway route, well, I would roll my sleeves up and go through the study books.